GeorgeW/flattydiver/README.md

 # Flatty Diver

-- HTML 5
+- HTML 5 boilerplate
 - CSS
-- Javscript
+- Javscript/jQuery

-A HTML5 theme that has a flat design.
+A HTML5 theme that has a flat design with full background image.

-Later will be put into a wordpress theme and a concrete5 theme

 Not complete yet